csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

       - then, perform generation with latent embedding
       - learn linear transformation given a dataset of examples with attributes and desired completions
         - (also regularize the model to not change *too much* on other stuff)
 - Activation Addition: Steering Language Models Without Optimization ([turner...macdiarmid, 2023](https://arxiv.org/abs/2308.10248))
   - blog post: activation engineering: Steering GPT-2-XL by adding an activation vector ([turner, ..., mini, 2023](https://www.alignmentforum.org/posts/5spBue2z2tw4JuDCx/steering-gpt-2-xl-by-adding-an-activation-vector#6__The_Eiffel_Tower_is_in_Rome))
   - obtain "steering vector" by embedding a phrase (e.g. *love*) and adding that vector to the llm embedding during generation
     - they only add the embedding for some layers for some tokens
   - Extracting Latent Steering Vectors from Pretrained Language Models ([subramani, ..., peters, 2022](https://arxiv.org/abs/2205.05124)) - find latent vectors via optimization that cause an LLM to output a particular sequence
     - then, use these vectors to do things like transfer to new tasks / compute textual similarity
   - Function Vectors in LLMs ([todd...wallace, bau, 2023](https://arxiv.org/pdf/2310.15213.pdf))
   - In-Context Learning Creates Task Vectors ([hendel, geva, & globerson, 2023](https://arxiv.org/pdf/2310.15916))
+  - Programming Refusal with Conditional Activation Steering ([lee...dhurandhar, 2024](https://arxiv.org/abs/2409.05907))
 - PURR: Efficiently Editing Language Model Hallucinations by Denoising Language Model Corruptions ([chen...sameer singh...kelvin guu, 2023](https://drive.google.com/file/d/1CXSUii4w8Y2uj-zLm8zRl63SYh45FaZL/view))
 - new datasets
     - MQUAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions ([zhong...manning, potts, chen, 2023](https://www.cs.princeton.edu/~zzhong/papers/MQuAKE.pdf)) - introduces benchmark MQUAKE + method MeLLo, which stores edited facts externally while prompting the language model iteratively to generate answers that are consistent with the edited facts